-We use the towing kite example from \cite{Messerer2021} to compare the two Riccati-ZORO variants to the optimal solution of \eqref{ocp:rob}.
-The towing kite is connected to a ship via a tether of constant length and the objective is to maximize the average thrusting force in order to tow the ship, while respecting a minimum height constraint.
+We use the towing kite example from \citep{Messerer2021} to compare the two Riccati-ZORO variants to the optimal solution of \eqref{ocp:rob}.
+The towing kite is connected to a ship by a tether of constant length, and the objective is to maximize the average thrusting force, while respecting a minimum height constraint.
 The kite position is described by the angles $\theta$ and $\phi$ and its orientation by the angle $\psi$, resulting in the state $x=(\phi, \theta, \psi)$, with the steering deflection $u\in\R$ as control input.
 The main source of uncertainty is the unknown wind speed.
-For more details, see \cite{Messerer2021}.
-Due to its nonlinear economic objective function and highly nonlinear dynamics, this is a very challenging problem.
+For more details, see \citep{Messerer2021}.
+Due to its nonlinear economic objective function and highly nonlinear dynamics, this is a challenging problem.

-We compare the fixed and constraint-adaptive variants of Riccati-ZORO to the exact solution obtained with SIRO and the solution obtained by ZORO with fixed feedback $K=0$.
+We compare the constant-weight and constraint-adaptive variants of Riccati-ZORO to the exact solution obtained by SIRO and the solution obtained by ZORO with fixed feedback $K=0$.
 For the constant Hessian variant of Riccati-ZORO, we use $Q_k=\eye$, $R_k = 10^{-2}$.
 The results are shown in Fig.~\ref{fig:kite}.

-With the feedback gains computed based on a constant Hessian, Riccati-ZORO is able to achieve a balanced reduction of uncertainty in all direction.
-In contrast, using the adaptive Hessian reduces uncertainty specifically in constraint direction, such that for this example there is effectively no suboptimality with respect to exact feedback gain optimization.
+With the feedback gains computed based on a constant Hessian, Riccati-ZORO achieves a balanced uncertainty reduction in all directions.
+In contrast, using the adaptive Hessian reduces uncertainty specifically in the constraint direction, such that for this example there is effectively no suboptimality with respect to exact feedback gain optimization.
 For a rough comparison of timings, we initialize all solvers at the nominal trajectory.
 ZORO, both Riccati-ZORO variants, and SIRO all need 6 or 7 iterations and $0.45\pm0.05\;\mathrm{s}$ to converge.
 In comparison, when solving \eqref{ocp:rob} directly, IPOPT needs $16.3\;\mathrm{s}$ for the problem with fixed feedback gains $K=0$, and does not converge for the full feedback gain optimization problem.